-It's that time of the year again when frost decorates your windshield and fall foliage appears in all its glory.
-With pumpkin spice filling our nostrils, we’re all getting excited about spending time with friends and family over the holiday season.
+It's that time of the year again when frost arrives and fall foliage appears in all its glory.
+With pumpkin spice filling our nostrils, we’re all getting excited about friends and family over this holiday season.
 Some of our guests may be using a wheelchair, walker or a cane.
 If this is your first time hosting with accessibility in mind, the following is a great guide to get you started.
 Check out these 5 accessibility tips to help you offer a fun and memorable time to everyone.

 As you’re greeting your guests, nothing says “Welcome Home” more than a parking space with enough room to let people in and out of their car, especially when they carry luggage and presents.
 Make sure to direct parking to areas where there’s at least 3 feet of space around a car.
 This helps people open the door and transfer onto a wheelchair, or maneuver more conveniently around a car.
 Sometimes, you may need to park your own car on the street to clear up a driveway.
 If there are irregularities on the sidewalk or uneven slopes, be sure to point these out to prevent someone from tripping or losing balance, especially if it’s dark or slippery.
 Try navigating the path to your house or apartment yourself to anticipate any accessibility issue.
 Outdoor steps, doorsteps and thresholds, even small ones, can quickly become a problem.
 No one likes to spend extra time waiting outside for assistance, especially with a chilly breeze.